typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

-# How to setup Akka cluster to Kubernetes
+# How to setup Akka cluster on Kubernetes

 ## The problem